kuhuhalder/document-collaboration-app/README.md

 autocannon -c 100 -d 10 -w 50 -l [link to app]
 ```

-This command will take less than a minute to run to return the benchmark metrics and statistics regarding the application/ tool we are testing.
+This command will take less than a minute to return the benchmark metrics and statistics regarding the application/ tool we are testing.